tphakala/birdnet-go/README.md

 Tomi P. Hakala

-BirdNET model by the K. Lisa Yang Center for Conservation Bioacoustics at the Cornell Lab of Ornithology in collaboration with Chemnitz University of Technology.
+BirdNET AI model by the K. Lisa Yang Center for Conservation Bioacoustics at the Cornell Lab of Ornithology in collaboration with Chemnitz University of Technology.
 Stefan Kahl, Connor Wood, Maximilian Eibl, Holger Klinck.

 BirdNET label translations by Patrick Levin for BirdNET-Pi project by Patrick McGuire.